Nkluge-correa/ethical-problem-solving/README.md

 ## Tools

-The "How" step of the WHY-SHOULD-HOW methodology pragmatizes the normative recommendations of our method.
-Hence, throughout the "How" stage, in every principle evaluated, the developer is presented with ready-to-use tools paired with demonstrations in the form of an [open repository of tutorials](https://github.com/Nkluge-correa/teeny-tiny_castle).
+The HOW step of the WHY-SHOULD-HOW methodology pragmatizes the normative recommendations of our method.
+Hence, throughout the HOW stage, in every principle evaluated, the developer is presented with ready-to-use tools paired with demonstrations in the form of an [open repository of tutorials](https://github.com/Nkluge-correa/teeny-tiny_castle).
 The repository has many examples of tools and techniques developed to deal with the potential issues of an AI application (e.g., algorithmic discrimination, model opacity, brittleness, etc.), all being worked through with some of the most common contemporary AI applications (e.g., computer vision, natural language processing, forecasting, etc.)

 <p align="center">
     <img src="img/eps-tools.png" alt="A graphical representation of metrics related to sustainability, fairness, and transparency in machine learning or similar technological contexts.
 The image consists of three sections, each labeled with a different attribute: SUSTAINABILITY, FAIRNESS, and TRANSPARENCY.
 Each section has an associated icon and is connected to a specific tool or metric.
 The color scheme varies for each section: blue for SUSTAINABILITY, purple for FAIRNESS, and yellow for TRANSPARENCY." width="600px">